The Ultimate Guide to Seaside’s Historic Landmarks

 2. Lewis and Clark Salt Works: A Salty Piece of History

-Nestled in Seaside’s quiet residential area, the Lewis and Clark Salt Works is a fascinating glimpse into the daily life of the famous explorers.
-This historic site marks the spot where the Corps of Discovery boiled seawater to produce salt necessary for preserving their food during the winter of 1805-1806.
+Tucked in Seaside’s quiet residential area, the Lewis and Clark Salt Works offers a glimpse into the explorers’ daily life.
+In 1805-1806, the Corps of Discovery boiled seawater here to produce salt for preserving food.

 Historical Tidbit: The Salt Works is part of the Lewis and Clark National Historical Park, which spans multiple states and tells the story of their remarkable journey.